How to set up and use a calendar file to completely change the way you run your home and schedule your week.

 I have a file folder in my desk drawer labeled “Calendar”.
 This is where I keep anything and everything that pertains to what is written in my planner.
 Sure you can write down important dates and appointments, but what do you do with the paperwork or notes that go along with those dates?
 Paperwork like fasting instructions for bloodwork, or the invitation for a dinner party that reminds you what dish to bring?

-This file will hold all those papers in one easy to find spot and help to better organize your schedule.
+This file will hold all those papers in one easy to find spot and help you to better organize your schedule.

 I cannot tell you how this one simple tip has saved me time and time again.
 If you have not used a calendar file get ready to change your life with my silly simple tip!

 How to Use a Calendar File to Better Schedule Out Your Week